MarcoGlorioso1994/DCSL-assignemnt/README.md

 ## Deployment

-The project could be deployed on cloud.
-Currently, it is only for a local usage.
+The deploy could be deployed on cloud.
+Adding a pipelien the service could be deploy quickly on an appengine or a serverless cloud function.

 ## Run Locally